THEOplayer/documentation/how-to-guides/07-miscellaneous/10-how-to-implement-a-basic-latency-manager-for-cmaf-low-latency-dash-streams.md

-# How to implement a basic latency manager
+# How to implement a basic latency manager for CMAF Low Latency DASH Streams

-This how-to-guide explains how to implement a basic latency manager for the THEOplayer sdk.
-This plugin is only valid for CMAF Low Latency DASH Streams.
+This how-to-guide explains how to implement a basic latency manager for the THEOplayer SDK's.
+This plugin is only applicable for CMAF Low Latency DASH streams.

 ## SDKs